 End of financial year, start of financial year, tax time, budget time – no matter the time of year, it’s always the right time to upskill your financial knowledge if you’re buying a car.
 It’s an exciting experience and it’s easy to get carried away in the emotion or get caught up in the seller’s hype and lose sight of some of the basic realities of the situation.

-In this article, we’re providing an explanation of some of the fees, charges, costs and other terms and expenses that you may come across, both in regards to the car purchase and when working with your Jade Car Loans consultant in arranging your car loan.
+In this article, we’re explaining some of the fees, charges, costs and other terms and expenses that you may come across, both in regards to the car purchase and when working with your Jade Car Loans consultant in arranging your car loan.

 Car Loan Elements

-When organising a car loan you have the principal which is the amount you want to borrow, the interest charged on the loan and a number of other fees and charges.
-Individual lenders vary in the amounts of these fees and charges so we can’t quote specific figures.
-When sourcing your car loan offer, your Jade consultant will be negotiating not only the cheapest interest rate but also the best deal in respect to all other charges.
-If you are sourcing loan quotes yourself, make sure you ask for an itemised quote so you can clearly see what fees and charges are included.
+When organising a car loan you have the principal which is the amount you want to borrow, the interest charged on the loan and several other fees.
+Individual lenders vary in the amounts of these fees so we can’t quote specific figures.
+When sourcing your car loan offer, your Jade consultant will be negotiating not only the cheapest interest rate but also the best deal concerning all other charges.
+If you are sourcing loan quotes yourself, make sure you ask for an itemised quote so you can see what fees are included.

-- Interest: we refer you to our webpage on comparing interest rates and comparison interest rates for a full explainer on actual interest rates.
-In regard to how interest rate is charged on consumer loans, it is based on the Consumer Credit Code Act.
-This requires that interest must be calculated on a daily rate on the daily balance and charged to the loan monthly.
+- Interest: We refer you to our webpage on comparing interest rates and comparison interest rates for a full explainer on actual interest rates.
+Regarding how the interest rate is charged on consumer loans, it is based on the Consumer Credit Code Act.
+This requires that interest must be calculated at a daily rate on the daily balance and charged to the loan monthly.

-- Other Fees and Charges: usually the above are all that would be included in a standard personal car loan contract.
+- Other fees: Usually the above are all that would be included in a standard personal car loan contract.
 However, it is always advisable to read the terms and conditions of your loan contract and check the quote to ensure there are no hidden charges.

 Using a finance broker – Jade Car Loans – means we are working in your best interests to source you the best car loan and your consultant will explain all the elements of your loan.
 If you are sourcing your loan yourself, it is your responsibility to understand what you are signing up for.